 Residence halls are closed during winter and spring breaks.
 Students who wish to stay during a break period must request break housing and be approved by the appropriate deadline.
 Break periods often afford our office an opportunity to perform preventative building maintenance and to that end, our office will communicate the residence hall(s) that will be open for break housing during the prior Spring Quarter.

-Approximately one month before each break, students will receive a communication outlining important information regarding hall closing.
+Approximately two weeks before each break, students will receive a communication outlining important information regarding hall closing.

 - Residents must check out by 12 PM closing day unless they have been approved for break housing

 - If you are returning to housing for the following quarter, you may leave your belongings in your room